Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 Maximum profit is made when the stock price falls below the lower strike price (#1 CALL).

-Bear Call Credit Spreads A profit is realized at any stock price between the break even point and the net credit.
+Bear Credit Spreads A profit is realized at any stock price between the break even point and the net credit.

 The return calculations for the Bear-Call Credit Spread are: